 (5) GSI rules made by the Minister are to be published in the Gazette and are to be laid before each House of Parliament within 10 sitting days of that House next following their publication in the Gazette.

-[Regulation 6 inserted in Gazette 14 Jun 2013 p.
+[Regulation 6 inserted: Gazette 14 Jun 2013 p.
 2230.]

 7. Amending GSI rules